Gomphrena Growth and Care Guide

 Is Gomphrena Annual or Perennial?

 Gomphrena is generally grown as an annual, completing its life cycle within a single growing season.
-However, in tropical and subtropical regions (USDA Zones 9-11), it can behave as a tender perennial, returning for multiple seasons under the right conditions.
+However, in tropical and subtropical regions like USDA Hardiness Zones 9-11, it can behave as a tender perennial, returning for multiple seasons under the right conditions.
 In Zone 8A, it is primarily treated as an annual due to colder winter temperatures, but some varieties readily self-seed, ensuring new plants often emerge the following spring.

 Over the years, I’ve tested multiple Gomphrena varieties to determine their bloom power, resilience, and versatility.
 Here are my top recommendations:

 Perfect for compact spaces and containers, the 'Gnome' series stays around 6-8 inches tall and features solid, vivid colors like purple, white, and pink (although their pink is more a muted soft pink).
-The purple is obviously the most popular.
+Gnome Purple is the most popular.
 They were trial tested in 2019, and the white received a 5.0 but the purple and pink received 4.0 and 3.4 ratings respectively.
 Hmm.
-The 4.0 ranking aside, the gnome purple gomphrena repeatedly performs perfectly all summer long (meaning well into November) in my gardens, ergo their #3 ranking.
+The 4.0 ranking aside, Gnome Purple Gomphrena repeatedly performs perfectly all Summer and well into Fall in my gardens, ergo their #2 ranking.

 The Las Vegas series measures in at 16-20”, and comes in bold purple, white, and pink.
 Their trial tests for all 3 colors ranked 5 out of 5.
 They compete with the more popular ping pong series when it comes to size, which is why they are less popular and received a #4 ranking.
 Still, a cut flower favorite, producing uniform blooms in a range of bold colors.
 It's perfect for dried arrangements and floral crafts due to its long-lasting structure.